adam-talbot/used-cars-regression/README.md

 >> - Remove outliers
 > - Import the prepare function from the prepare.py module and use it to prepare the data in the Final Report Notebook.
 > - Plot distributions of individual variables.
-> - *Add data dictionary to notebook that defines fields that will be used in your model and analysis?*
 ___

 ##### Explore